KazChe/modus-intelligent-api/BLOG.md

 Now, a brief look at their github repository examples and their documentation, you might notice they are doing somethings differently from the rest of the backend frameworks:

 - WebAssembly.
-Where most of backend frameworks use Nodejs, Go, Pythone and Rust amongst others, Modus uses WebAssembly.
+Where most of backend frameworks use Nodejs, Go, Python and Rust amongst others, Modus uses WebAssembly.
 I think this is a unique choice and dare I say smart as we will dive a bit deeper into this choice and its benefits.

 - Model-native apps.
 This is a term I had to think about a bit, could not find an "official" definition.
 But, I think it borrows, although not the same thing, the spirit of `Cloud-native apps`.
 Both represent some sort of evolution of in software architecture.
 Cloud-native apps helped us with how we build and deploy software by deeply integrating cloud principles.
 Model-native apps aim to do the same by embedding AI/ML models as foundational components in develpoing intellegent APIs.